Loading…

 | Cursed Swamps (levels 11-15) | 400-600 XP | Larger POIs, 15-20 min per full clear |

-Build your FTP circuit first, farm second.
+Build your FTP circuit before your first farm run.
 The correct order is: get your Fast Travel Bell, build FTPs at every camp you plan to run, then start farming.
-Building FTPs after your first run means you paid the sailing tax on run one for no reason.
+Doing it the other way means paying the sailing tax on run one for nothing.

 Check elevation in every camp.
 Chests appear on rooftops, platform tops, and inside upper floors of larger structures.
-The counter stuck at 1 usually means there's a container in an elevated position you walked under.
-Look up before concluding the camp is fully cleared.
+Counter stuck at 1 usually means there's a container in an elevated position you walked under.
+Look up before concluding the camp is clear.

 Run Journal quests on the same circuit.
-Don't treat camp farming and Journal quests as separate activities.
-Check your active quests before leaving base.
-Most biome-zone Journal quests align with the same locations you'll farm for Site Clear.
-Completing a Journal quest on your camp circuit earns 40–150 XP on top of the Site Clear bonus, with no extra travel.
+Most biome-zone Journal quests point to the same locations you're farming for Site Clear.
+Completing a Journal quest on your camp circuit adds 40-150 XP on top of the Site Clear bonus with no extra travel.

 Don't fight more than necessary.
-You're there to loot, not to clear the camp of enemies.
 Kill what's blocking access to containers, hold aggro on what's chasing you, and move to the next chest.
-Every minute of additional fighting is a minute not spent on the next camp.
+Every extra minute of fighting is a minute not spent on the next camp.

 Q: How much XP do pirate camps give in Windrose?
 A: A full island 2 pirate camp clear gives 250-350 XP per player when Site Clear triggers.
 With Shared Quest Progress enabled, all crew members earn this simultaneously.

 Q: How often do pirate camp chests respawn in Windrose?
-A: Every 24 in-game hours.
-The timer resets when the in-game day turns, not based on real time.
-Log in the next day and the camp is restocked.
+A: Pirate camp chests reset on a real-time timer between sessions, not on an in-game day cycle.
+Log out, wait, log back in and the same camp is restocked.

 Q: Do enemy kills give XP in Windrose?
 A: No. Zero XP from kills.
 All progression comes from Journal quest completions and Site Clear bonuses from looting every container in a POI.

-Q: What is the fastest daily XP loop in Windrose?
+Q: What is the fastest XP loop in Windrose?
 A: Build FTPs at every island 2 pirate camp you plan to run.
 Activate Rested buff at base, teleport to first camp, clear all containers to trigger Site Clear, teleport to next camp.
 No sailing.
-The full circuit takes 8–12 minutes per camp.
+The full circuit takes 8-12 minutes per camp.
+Camps reset on a real-time timer between sessions.

 Q: How does co-op affect pirate camp farming in Windrose?
 A: One player holds aggro, others loot.
 This cuts clear time by 40% while everyone earns the full Site Clear XP.
 Shared Quest Progress must be enabled in World Properties for the simultaneous XP trigger to work.